Personal information charter

 How to find out what personal information we hold about you

-- information about whether we are processing your personal data
+- if we’re processing your personal data

-- a copy of your personal data and any details of the source of the data
+- for a copy of your personal data and any details of its source

-When we share information
+When we share personal information

-We may give or share information with certain other organisations where the law allows it or says we have to.
+We may share information we hold about you with certain organisations, where the law allows it or we have a legal obligation to do so.